malkh1/Elevator_project/README.md

 floorDirection is the direction of the floor as "True" if moving upwards, "False" if moving downwards floorStop is the final destination of the passenger

+**Floor.java and Elevator.java**
+- These classes are not testable as their methods are already being tested in the Scheduler.java class